jawford/eslint-config-jawford/readme.md

 * Lints + Fixes for React via eslint-config-airbnb
 * [rules file](https://github.com/jawford/eslint-config-jawford/blob/master/.eslintrc.js)

-## Outline Steps
+## Implementation
-Add an extension to the linting tool to format files with Prettier, ```eslint-plugin-prettier```.
+Extensions are added to ESLint, e.g. to format files with Prettier, ```eslint-plugin-prettier```.
-There's only a single command to process a file.
+Which means that only the single invocation of eslint is required to process a file,
+there is no additional need to invoke `prettier`.

 ### ```eslint-config-prettier``` Disable ESLint formatting
 This config disables ESLint's formatting rules that conflict with Prettier.
 It is extended from within .eslintrc configuration,